alexpvpmindustry/cryptotradr/README.md

 ## todos

+- some code to validate the timing of prev candlestick
+- limit number of positions? using binanceexceptions
+- rewrite `run_trades_ver2.py` to scale up to ~750 ticker/interval pairs per 5 minutes
+- fix run_trades_ver2, dont Upslow on initial run?
+- reduce status calls to discord ping.

 - ✅ a script to start/restart all runs
 - ✅ run multiple signals at the same time.
 - ✅ try binance apis for trading
-- rewrite `run_trades_ver2.py` to scale up to ~750 ticker/interval pairs per 5 minutes
 - ✅ update historical data to recent months
-- fix run_trades_ver2, dont Upslow on initial run?
-- reduce status calls to discord ping.
 - ✅ report reason for exit, either TP,SL,Exitsignal
-- limit number of positions

 ## non-urgent todos

 - find tickerpairs present on MT4 trading platform.